risk-first/website/Dependency-Risk.md

 One simple example could be that the software service you write might depend on hardware to run on:  if the server goes down, the service goes down too.
 In turn, the server depends on electricity from a supplier, as well as a network connection from a provider.
 If either of these dependencies aren't met, the service is out of commission.

-Dependencies can be on _events_, _people_, _teams_, _work_, _processes_, _software_, _services_, _money_ and pretty much _any resource_, and while every project will need some of those, they also _add risk_ to any project because the reliability of the project itself is now a function involving the reliability of the dependency.
+Dependencies can be on _events_, _people_, _teams_, _work_, _processes_, _software_, _services_, _money_ and pretty much _any resource_, and while every project will need some of these, they also _add risk_ to any project because the reliability of the project itself is now a function involving the reliability of the dependency.

 In order to avoid repetition, and also to break down this large topic, we're going to look at this over 7 sections:

- - In this first section will look at dependencies _in general_, and some of the variations of [Dependency Risk](Dependency-Risk).
+ - This first section will look at dependencies _in general_, and some of the variations of [Dependency Risk](Dependency-Risk).
  - Next, we'll look at [Scarcity Risk](Scarcity-Risk), because time, money and staff are scarce resources in every project.
  - We'll cover [Deadline Risk](Deadline-Risk), and discuss the purpose of Events and Deadlines, and how they enable us to coordinate around dependency use.
  - Then, we'll move on to look specifically at [Software Dependency Risk](Software-Dependency-Risk), covering using libraries, software services and building on top of the work of others.